 Judy Spier is a video Producer/Director/Designer with an extensive fine arts background.
 Judy Spier has built a successful career in video production, corporate communications and the theatrical arts.
 She has created works in a wide range of media including: video, film, print, projections and video wall design.
 Video that she has produced and directed have been featured at the following: The Lincoln Center Salute to the Berkshire Theatre Festival, Stars of a Summer Night, the Museum of the City of New York’s Star Awards, tributes to legendary choreographer-directors, Bob Fosse and Michael Bennett, Time Magazine’s 75th Anniversary Gala at Radio City Music Hall and Broadway Acts for Women.

 Mara Trachtenberg was born and raised in Long Island New York.
 At the University of Rhode Island she studied English Literature and Women's Studies and earned her Bachelor's Degree in 1995.
 In 1997 she returned to school to study photography and art education and earned her Bachelor of Science degree in 2000.
 Mara received her Master of Fine Arts Degree from The University of Connecticut in 2004.
 Mara has exhibited her work nationally and is currently an adjunct professor at the University of Rhode Island and Community College of Rhode Island.

-These programs are presented with partial support the Rhode Island State Council on the Arts, Hera Educational Foundation, and Friends of Hera.
-Hera Galleryis free and open to the public and is accessible to persons with disabilities.
+These programs are presented with partial support from The Rhode Island State Council on the Arts, the Champlin Foundation, and The Friends of Hera.
+Hera Gallery is free and open to the public and is accessible to persons with disabilities.
 Parking is available.